Bereisung Lippeverband Lippe-Fähre Maifisch. Foto: Stefan Tuschy/EGLV

 • Flood protection

-The River Lippe is a right-bank tributary of the Rhine.
-Its source is located in Bad Lippspringe and it flows into the Rhine some 220 km away in Wesel.
-Along this course, the river undergoes an elevation differential of just 125 metres, thus displaying the typical characteristics of a lowland river.
-The Lippe drains large parts of the Münsterland region into the Westphalian Basin, and its lower reaches drain the Lower Rhine Plain.
-At its upper reaches, the Lippe mainly flows through a sparsely-populated agricultural region.
+The Lippe is a right-hand tributary of the Rhine.
+It has its source in Bad Lippspringe, and flows into the Rhine near Wesel after around 220 kilometres.
+Because of a low change in elevation, the river displays the characteristics typical of a lowland river.
+The Lippe drains large parts of the Münsterland region